Himig Handog: History

-Himig Handog (2018)

 The Top 10 finalists of the Himig Handog 2018 was released on September 25, 2018, and on September 26, 2018, they revealed their interpreters.
 The grand finals day was held on ASAP on November 11, 2018, on ABS-CBN.
 This was also the last episode of ASAP prior to its reformat into ASAP Natin 'To in the following week after the entry of Regine Velasquez as a main host.

-Unlike in previous years, a competition between universities and colleges for the best music video production was not held.
+Beginning with this edition, competitions between universities and colleges for the best music video production were no longer held.